fdcl-gwu/uav_simulator/README.md

     ```
 1. Once the Gazebo is launched, run the UAV code from a different terminal (if you already don't know, you may find [**tmux**](https://github.com/tmux/tmux/wiki) a life-saver):
     ```sh
-    # From uav_simulator/src/fdcl_uav/launch
+    # From uav_simulator
-    ros2 launch fdcl_uav_launch.py
+    ros2 launch uav_gazebo uav_gazebo.launch.py
     ```

-    If you change the Python code, run the following command
+    Everytime you change the Python code, run the following commands
     ```sh
     # From uav_simulator
     colcon build --packages-select fdcl_uav
+    ros2 launch uav_gazebo uav_gazebo.launch.py
     ```
-    Then, re-run the above launch command.

     The code has been tested with Python3.10.12, which comes default with Ubuntu 22.04.

 ![Terminal](images/running.gif)

 ### Tips
-1. Every time you change the simulation environment, you have to kill the program, `catkin_make` and re-run it.
+1. Every time you change the simulation environment, you have to kill the program, `colcon build` and re-run it.
 1. If you do not make any changes to the simulation environment, you only need to kill the Python program.
 <!-- 1.
 The UAV will re-spawn at the position and orientation defined in `reset_uav()` in `rover.py` when you run the Python code. -->